-Examples from the Countryside Character Programme National Mapping Project related to the North East region
+Examples from the Countryside Character Programme National Mapping Project related to the East of England region

-Figure I
+Figure 1

 FARM TYPES

 Reproduced and adapted from an original provided by FRCA.

 Figure 2 ECOLOGICAL CHARACTER

 This is copyright material and should not be copied without the express permission of the Cranfield University Soil and Land Research Centre.